-Far easier to dress the real story in a past life story, not that I do not believe in these because I do, but in the context of no-time, no-space inherent within the psychic realm, I’d argue not that they weren’t real but that they possibly were not ‘past’ or separate from the self.
-This may appear complex but is quite simple when viewed with an open mind going beyond the limits of mental conditioning.
+Far easier, then, to dress the real story up as a past life story.
+Not that I dont ‘believe’ in these, but in the context of no-time, no-space inherent within the psychic realm, I’d argue not that past lives aren’t real but that they possibly were not ‘past’ or separate from the self.
+This may appear complex but is quite simple when viewed with an open mind.

-Far safer for these people to explore their personal story in an indirect, story-telling manner where characters are exaggerated clearly enough for someone in partial denial to see and yet do not shatter the psyche with un-faceable facts.
-Story-telling provides a buffer, helping us explore the events and how we feel about them as though the story were someone elses, not our own.
-By holding the experience at arms length, we feel safer and approach more readily, becoming open to insights simply through proximity to truth.
+Far safer for these people to explore their personal story in an indirect, story-telling manner where characters are exaggerated clearly enough for someone in partial denial to see, without shattering the psyche with un-faceable facts.
+Story-telling provides a buffer, helping us explore the events and how we feel about them as though the story were someone else’s, not our own.
+By holding the experience at arms length, we feel safer and can approach more readily, becoming open to insights simply through proximity to truth.

 Later in my training, Spirit taught me to read this area as ‘deep inner self and hidden feelings’.
 Colours in this area would show me who the ‘real’ person was behind the projected persona.
 This is great because if a person has guarded, tough or cool colours in the outer field they can be difficult to engage with if you can’t see the real self hidden underneath.
 At first, I find these people intimidating but when I see the softer colours hidden underneath, I immediately relax and am able to begin building a rapport.